Crisis accommodation: As a way to reduce unsheltered homelessness

 More affordable opportunities are and should be given to low income homeless people by allowing the government to work together with the housing market agencies.
 This will help improve the residential stability of the homeless victims.
 Providing an affordable, safe and comfortable environment to the homeless people should be taken into account and given more priorities.
 Adequate provision of good facilities and services should be prioritised in all the temporary accommodation for a better and healthy living.
 Legal and judicial measures are taken into account in order to keep these homeless victims safe from any high risk, violence and evictions.
 Certain ideal systems or standards should be set for those whom are accepted into the temporary accommodations.

-Adequate social support should be offered in a flexible basis to support those with difficulties in sustaining their tenancy.
+Reducing the demand for crisis accommodation

+More alternative pathways into affordable housing may be possible in some cases.

-Government and non-governmental agencies should support public and social housing tenants to move into private home ownership and hence providing more space in public housing which allows victims to have better circumstances.
-The Melbourne Apartment Project and Toronto’s Options for Home Scheme helps create space in the public housing by encouraging and helping victims to buy their own homes.
-They do provide psychological benefits to ensure these victims are in a safer and more comfortable environment.
-A mixture of housing and welfare policies is needed in building both social and private sectors to provide assistance, incentives and outreach support.
-Funds are being provided by the government to those whom are not accepted into the crisis accommodation due to the lack of spaces.
+The Melbourne Apartment Project and Toronto's Options for Homes Scheme helps create space in the public housing by encouraging and helping victims to buy their own homes.
+These programmes are assessed to provide psychological benefits, in terms of safety and comfort.

+Wider solutions to the housing crisis (one cause of homelessness) are also discussed: Paul Johnson, director of the Institute for Fiscal Studies, writing in The Times and commenting on the housing crisis in the United Kingdom, called for a mixture of changes to policies (tax, housing, welfare) along with increased housebuilding in both social and private sectors.

+Subsidised housing can be an effective way of addressing some causes of homelessness, particularly as it relates to affordability.